-In Colonial Williamsburg, where gardening in an historic art form, they make all their garden structures by hand, from pollard and coppice wood that they grow themselves.
+In Colonial Williamsburg, where gardening in an historic art form, they make all their garden structures by hand.
+It all comes from pollard and coppice wood that they grow themselves.
 What they build is so beautiful that I was inspired.

 I grabbed some of my willow branches and created a quick tepee.
 Then, with a few of the Virginia creeper vines we just pruned, I wove a kind of basket to hold the leaves in place over my sage.
 To learn how to weave with vines, click here.

 This would work equally well with any herb or other perennial you’d like to give a leg up this winter.
-In a more moderate zone, this kind of winter protection for sage probably wouldn’t be necessary but our temps can dip to below zero in winter.
-And, most deadly to semi-woody and woody plants, we do this yo-yo freeze-thaw-freeze-thaw thing in May that causes cell damage in sap swollen plants anticipating spring.
+In a more moderate zone, this kind of winter protection for sage probably wouldn’t be necessary, but our temps can dip to below zero in winter.
+Our weather also yo-yo’s betweeen freeze and thaw in May which is deadly to semi-woody and woody plants.

 An extra thermal layer of some light, organic material can really help prevent permanent damage to your beloved herbs.
 There are step by step instructions below.